kid-a-mnesiac/melonDS-RPC/README.md

 <img src="https://i.imgur.com/IVPNGoi.png">

  After running melonDS-RPC.exe, the program minimizes to the system tray and runs in the background – it has no GUI.
- It automatically auto-starts with your Windows.
+ It automatically starts with your Windows.
 You can turn it off, as well as just exit the application.

 ### RPC in Discord